pellepelster/hetzner-rds-postgres/README.md

 <!-- /file:test/rds/docker-compose.yml -->

-Two helper methods let us destroy the volumes on request, so we can simulate different failure modes and ensure the backup and restore strategy works as intended:
+Two helper methods let us destroy the volumes on request, so we can simulate different failure modes and ensure the backup and restore strategy work as intended:

 <!-- snippet:test_volume_helper -->
 ```